 5. Community BLA provides a number of services that might be termed "community actions", such as: a Welcome Wagon service to new property owners to promote sustainable shoreline living; Baptiste Lake newsletters and website; spring and fall community events; and the music festival in the summers of 2011, 2012, and 2013; a lake regatta for 2014, as well as organizing a Hastings Highlands Lakes Workshop in that year.
+BLA Board members are conducting a survey of all lake residents during the summer of 2016 on their views of the Baptiste Lake Plan.
 5.1 Light and Noise Pollution Provide further information to lake residents and visitors concerning the damage of light pollution to the night sky, and of noise pollution to the tranquility of the lake environment. • The municipality has a bylaw against excessive noise after 11:00 p.m., which is triggered by a formal complaint process to the police.
 The municipality has no light pollution bylaw.
 Further education is required on light pollution, and the Green Build Canada program should be consulted in this regard.
-(Hugh Stephens confirmed hucath@hotmail.com) Discussion Paper on Light Pollution Published in BLA Newsletter.
+(Hugh Stephens hucath@hotmail.com) Discussion Paper on Light Pollution Published in BLA Newsletter.
 5.2 Water Safety Encourage further awareness on safety issues related to swimming, boating and personal watercraft. • Much of this relates to dangerous driving on the lake, and is the province of the police.
 The matter of posting speed limits in certain areas could be investigated, perhaps as a pilot project.
-(See recommendation 1.4) 5.3 Public Amenities Investigate the lack of public amenities on Baptiste Lake - such as a public beach, public toilets, public walking trails and a community centre - with a view to providing greater public access to the lake. - BLA has a file on previous efforts to establish a public beach (see Chris Chhatwal, BLA archivist).
-A public survey of lake residents would likely be necessary to determine interest in a public beach, public toilets, or a community centre (Byron Kellar 332-6397 confirmed bkellar@hotmail.com).
-If there is public support for such initiatives, feasibility studies would then be required.
-Progress Report on Public Beaches Sent, and report and recommendations accepted by BLA Board. - With respect to walking trails and hiking, BLA members have already taken some initiatives (Carol Maclennan confirmed cgmaclennan@verison.net 332-1808.
+(See recommendation 1.4) 5.3 Public Amenities Investigate the lack of public amenities on Baptiste Lake - such as a public beach, public toilets, public walking trails and a community centre - with a view to providing greater public access to the lake. • BLA has a file on previous efforts to establish a public beach (see Chris Chhatwal, BLA archivist).
+A public survey of lake residents would likely be necessary to determine interest in a public beach, public toilets, or a community centre (Byron Kellar 332-6397 bkellar@hotmail.com).
+There is limited public support for such initiatives.
+Progress Report on Public Beaches Sent, and report and recommendations accepted by BLA Board. • With respect to walking trails and hiking, BLA members have already taken some initiatives (Carol Maclennan cgmaclennan@verison.net 332-1808.
 What further actions are required at this time?
 5.4 Nautical Map Make available to all lake residents and visiting boaters an accurate nautical map of greater Baptiste Lake. • Providing a map may present potential problems of legal liability in the event of boat accidents.
 There is no doubt, however, that the community need for such a map is great, and that area businesses would be interested in sponsorship.
-(Wally McColl confirmed Wallace.mccoll@bancroftmail.com 613-332-5364) Progress Report Sent 5.5 Signage Review municipal bylaws with regard to commercial signage and its effects on the natural beauty of the lake. • The proliferation of signs for local contractors, often hand-painted and posted indiscriminately on roadside trees, ruins the viewscape for lake residents and visitors alike.
+(Wally McColl wallymccoll@gmail.com 613-332-5364) Progress Report Sent 5.5 Signage Review municipal bylaws with regard to commercial signage and its effects on the natural beauty of the lake. • The proliferation of signs for local contractors, often hand-painted and posted indiscriminately on roadside trees, ruins the viewscape for lake residents and visitors alike.
 Hasting Highlands Council did pass a sign bylaw in 2012, but it exempts existing signs, and thus does not address the problem.
 Signs are currently being inventoried by the municipality (CHECK).
 (David Hawkes david.c.hawkes@bell.net) and Susan Latremoille susan.latremoille@sympatico.ca are keeping a watching brief on Hasting Highlands actions on this front).
 Most lake residents who answered the 2013 survey thought that existing signs were a problem.